 This module is intended as an introduction of the methodology and implementation of machine learning methods used widely in economic analysis; the module provides an introduction to the analysis of large datasets, with more up to date Big Data methods introduced later as natural developments.
 Topics will include:

-- an introduction to statistical computing in R
+- an introduction to statistical computing

 - generating random variables and random processes

 - Monte Carlo integration and variance reduction; high performance computing

 This module covers:

 This module will cover analytical and theoretical issues in macroeconomics including:

 - modelling aggregate variables under adaptive and rational expectations

 - price inertia

 This module teaches the core techniques of econometric theory, including: